5 Steps for a Successful Cabling Project

-Experienced at company relocations or not, we all overlook things from time to time especially amid the frenzy of packing up your office while still trying to conduct business as usual!
+Whether you are experienced at company relocations or not, we all overlook things from time to time, especially amid the frenzy of packing up your office while still trying to conduct business as usual!

-We often get calls for emergency cabling work because, as evident as it is and as important as it should be, the low-voltage voice and data network cabling sometimes gets lost among the myriad of other concerns during any remodeling or relocation project.
+At Double Eagle, we frequently get calls for 'emergency' cabling work because, as obvious and important as it should be, the low-voltage voice and data network cabling sometimes gets lost among the myriad of other concerns during any remodeling or relocation project.

-While you’re not (yet) under the pressure of an imminent company move, take some time to jot down a few notes from your last company 'dislocation.'
+While you may not (yet) be under the pressure of an imminent company move, take some time to jot down a few notes from your last company 'dislocation.'
 Gather ideas from others in your office who've been through the experience.
 Their comments can be invaluable!
 Give yourself lots of time.

 It’s far better to plan the structured network cabling for a company move or remodeling project many weeks in advance rather than to suffer through the panic (and mistakes) of playing last-minute catch-up.

-* The architect incorporates all of your input into the drawings from which the General Contractor (the GC,) through his Electrician, places all of the wall boxes, floor boxes, conduit, ‘rings and strings,’ blocking in the walls for TVs, and other support structures needed for the low voltage cabling.
+* The architect incorporates all of your input into the drawings from which the General Contractor (GC,) through his Electrician, places all of the wall boxes, floor boxes, conduit, ‘rings and strings,’ blocking in the walls for TVs, and other support structures needed for the low-voltage cabling.

-Then your network cabling installation company will run all of the copper and fiber optic cables, complete all of the terminations and conduct the appropriate standard continuity testing or certified network cable testing to create your complete end-to-end Ethernet network.
+Then your network cabling installation company will run all of the copper and fiber optic cables, complete all of the terminations and conduct the appropriate standard continuity testing or certified network cable testing to create your complete end-to-end voice and / or data networks.

 If your project doesn’t need an architect, ask your landlord if they have any floor plans for your new space or sketch-out your new offices for a rough idea of where everything will be.

-Number all of the rooms and be sure to indicate where the Server Room is and the location of the Riser Closet for your connectivity to the Internet and phone services in the building demarcation room.
-Then call us to take advantage of our nearly three decades of experience providing voice and data cabling installation services in the Washington DC metropolitan area.
+Number all of the rooms and be sure to indicate where the Server or LAN Room is and the location of the Riser Closet for your connectivity to the Internet and phone services in the "street" through your building's demarcation room.
+The floorplan will become your central repository for all of the connectivity pertaining to your telephone and computer networks.

-However, if you don’t have much IT experience, here is a checklist of some key factors to consider, from the Ethernet cabling point of view:
+However, if you don’t have much IT experience, here is a checklist of some key factors to consider, from the low-voltage network cabling point of view:

 Network speeds will impact the Category of cabling you will specify – Cat 5e, Cat 6, Cat 6A.
 Each of these has its distance-related speed capabilities.

 The size of your space may determine the need for additional “wiring closets” to be joined together with copper or fiber optic cabling.
-We can help with this discussion.
+For example, Ethernet cabling has a length limit of 100 meters per run (just under 330 feet) that is not commonly known.

-Fire Codes will dictate whether you specify Plenum of Non-Plenum cabling.
-Your architect or landlord can help with this, or we can determine the type required during our site visit.
+Fire Codes will dictate whether you specify the more-expensive Plenum or less-expensive Non-Plenum cabling.
+Your architect or landlord can help with this.

 Various factors will decide the number of cables per user.
 For example: